Simmond’S Nabob Bourbon Whiskey

 In 1878, George Simmonds was listed as the Proprietor of Nabob Whiskey and a Patent Night Light.
 The patent for the light said that it was “a new and useful improvement on Chamber and Nursery Lamps.”
 Simmonds was located at 427 Sansome according to the San Francisco City Directory.

-The United States Patent Office under Whisky, records that George Simmonds of San Francisco, California had an application filed on April 11 1878, for The arbitrary selected word ‘Nabob’ and the title ‘Simmonds.’
+The United States Patent Office under “Whisky” records that George Simmonds of San Francisco, California had an application filed on April 11, 1878, for the arbitrary selected word “Nabob” and the title “Simmonds.”
 He would take on Ami Vignier as a partner in 1882 and they would relocate to 429-431 Battery in San Francisco.
-The company name was now G. Simmonds & Company.
-Advertising would continue until 1886 or so.
-The primary brands they represented, besides Nabob, were Iroquois, Simmonds’s Choice, O.P.S. and Cream of the Valley Gin.
+The company name was now G. Simmonds & Company and advertising would continue until 1886 or so.
+The primary brands they represented, besides Nabob, were Iroquois, Simmonds’s Choice, O.P.S., and Cream of the Valley Gin.
 We have the O.P.S. bottle in this gallery on another shelf.

-Reference: George Simmonds Put Nabobs on Frisco’s Nob Hill by Jack Sullivan
+Reference: Reference to George Simmonds Put Nabobs on Frisco’s Nob Hill by Jack Sullivan

-Reference: Whiskey Bottles of the Old West by John L. Thomas
+Reference: Whiskey Bottles of the Old West by John L. Thomas, 2002